IntoxicatedKid/Dayuu-Mod/README.md

 Adds 2 Dayuu cards to the game.
-It's more of a joke and practice mod and very unbalanced.
+It's more of a joke, practice mod and very unbalanced.
 I may not able to fix bugs since i have zero coding knowledge.
 You need LBoL-Entity-Sideloader to use this mod.